 The discs of cartilage in the spine consist of a gel-like center (nucleus pulposus) and a tough external ring of fibro-elastic tissue (annulus fibrosus).
 Discs are normally well-hydrated.
 This allows them to be pliable and absorb stresses in the spine, in turn giving flexibility to the spine.
 With aging, discs dehydrate, or lose water.
 This shrinks the disc.
-The protein elastic within the annulus fibrosus also changes with aging, reducing the disc wall’s resilience and strength.
+The protein elastin within the annulus fibrosus also changes with aging, reducing the disc wall’s resilience and strength.
 When pressure from the vertebrae above and below is exerted on the disc, the nucleus pulposus pushes outward against the disc wall.
 A bulge, or disc protrusion, may develop.
 A herniated disc occurs if the outermost wall of the disc tears or cracks, and the nucleus pulposus extrudes into the spinal canal.

 What symptoms will I experience?

 A disc protrusion does not cause symptoms unless it pressures the spinal cord or one of the spinal nerve roots.
 When a nerve is compressed pain develops at the site and may radiate further.
-If the impingement is located in the lumbar (lower back) region, feelings of pain, burning, numbness, muscle spasms, weakness, and tingling may radiate into the buttocks, thighs, calves, or even the feet.
-Should the bulge occur in the neck, or cervical region, the same symptoms could manifest in the shoulders, arms, and hands.
+If the impingement is located in the lumbar (lower back) region, feelings of pain, burning, numbness, muscle spasms, weakness and tingling may radiate into the buttocks, thighs, calves or even the feet.
+Should the bulge occur in the neck, or cervical region, the same symptoms could manifest in the shoulders, arms and hands.